Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### :weapon-prop-light:{ .lg } Light

-When you take the **Attack** Action on your turn and attack with a Light weapon, you can make one extra attack as a **:rsc-b: Bonus Action**{ .rsc } later on the same turn.
+When you take the **:rsc-a: Attack**{ .rsc } action on your turn and attack with a Light weapon, you can make one extra attack as a **:rsc-b: Bonus Action**{ .rsc } later on the same turn.
 That extra attack must be made with a ^^different Light weapon^^, and you don't add your ability modifier to the extra attack's damage, unless that modifier is negative.

 ### :weapon-prop-loading:{ .lg } Loading